 I remember I was once out birding outside and it was raining really heavily.
 I started to wonder: Can birds fly around in the rain?
 Given that they were wet, would it make sense to do?
 So, if you’re wondering the same thing as my curious self, then rest easy because I did a little digging around on the internet for some answers.
 Here’s what I found:

-Can Birds Fly In The Rain?
-Birds can fly in light rain, but not in heavier rains such as torrential weather or in thunderstorms.
-Many birds prefer not to take flight as it would require too much effort, mostly due to the increased air pressure when it rains.
+Most birds can fly in the rain.
+However, birds may not be able to fly in the rain when it gets too heavy like in torrential weather or in thunderstorms.
+Many birds prefer not to fly in the rain at all as it would require too much effort, mostly due to the increased air pressure when it rains.

 Though birds can fly in light rains and choose not to in heavy rains, it can be VERY interesting to find out the science behind why they do not take flight!
 Join me as I unravel this mystery together!